AE2-UEL/AE2FluidCraft-Rework/README.md

  - [1.12.2] Fix the fluid amount display error when removing fluid.
  - [1.12.2] Upgrade cards can be inserted in Dual Interface.
  - [1.12.2] Fluid pattern is searchable in interface terminal.
+ - [1.12.2] Fix crash when using block mode, fluid will also be considered as blockable.

 ## Installation